 I have relied heavily on that wonderful book “Frog Model Aircraft 1932 to 1976” by Richard Lines and Leif Hellstrom published by New Cavendish press in 1989 (now sadly out of print) The book does occasionally appear on ebay and Amazon and if you do not have a copy I can highly recommend trying to obtain one.
 Since its publication in 1989 the Soviet Union is no more and Countries like Ukraine who became independent states.
 Young people and the limited number of modellers that existed have moved on and mainstream kits are readily available.
 Model shops in Kiev and other former Soviet Cities carry the latest releases from companies like Airfix and Tamiya.

 Luckily most of the moulds that found their way to the Soviet Union are accounted for with a few exceptions.
 Most are now back in production with companies like Ark in Moscow and still selling quite well.
 I am very fortunate enough to own one.

 One aim of this site is to document the history of the Merton to Moscow deal.
 This has been made possible by the huge amount of Frog Spawn that still exists.
 There is something very nostalgic about finding one of the more rare kits in it’s very rough Soviet packing.
-A large amount of the moulds still exist and were saved by Companies such as ARK in Moscow, who must be applauded for this.
+A large amount of the moulds still exist and were saved by Companies such as ARK.
 The Donetsk Toy Factory (the largest Toy factory in the former USSR) that was bankrupt in 2003 but still continued to produce toys after this.
 Sadly the factory is in a conflict zone and was shelled with a loss of life during 2014.
 A victim of the fighting in the area.